Skip to main content

 • SMO 3: International Standards on Auditing

-The INCP is not legally responsible for the adoption of auditing standards in Colombia, but it does play an important role by supporting the standard-setting process with the respective regulators in Colombia.
-The INCP has an agreement with IFAC allowing for the use, publication, and dissemination of IAASB issued standards, and in turn, the INCP signed an agreement with the Ministry of Commerce, Industry and Tourism—one of the jurisdiction's auditing standard-setters—in order to make the standards legally binding.
-The regulators have adopted ISA for application in all audits.
-The 2018 ISAs are currently effective and the 2023-2024 ISA are being evaluated for adoption.
+The INCP has an agreement with the International Federation of Accountants (IFAC) allowing for the use, publication, and dissemination of International Auditing and Assurance Standards Board (IAASB) standards, and in turn, the INCP signed an agreement with the Ministry of Commerce, Industry and Tourism—one of the jurisdiction’s auditing standard-setters—to facilitate the legal incorporation of these standards in Colombia.
+International Standards on Auditing (ISA) have been adopted for application in all audits.
+The 2018 ISA are currently effective, and the 2023–2024 ISA Handbook is currently under evaluation for adoption through the proposed Annex 4-2025 update.

-As part of its efforts to support ongoing ISA adoption, the INCP indicates that it regularly nominates representatives to be part of the Technical Council of the Public Accountancy—the entity responsible for proposing new standards on accounting and auditing to the regulators.
+As part of its efforts to support the ongoing adoption of ISA, the INCP regularly nominates representatives to participate in the Technical Council of Public Accountancy (CTCP), the body responsible for proposing new standards on accounting and auditing to the regulators.

-The INCP reports that it participated in an Assurance Committee, operating under the CTCP, which was delegated responsibility for evaluating the impacts of the application of IAASB standards on the profession and on the Colombian legislation and had encouraged the adoption of ISA.
-Two members of the INCP Board of Directors lead the presidency and technical secretariat of this Assurance Committee.
+The INCP also reports that it has participated in an Assurance Committee operating under the CTCP, which was delegated responsibility for evaluating the impact of International Auditing and Assurance Standards Board standards on the profession and Colombian legislation and for encouraging the adoption of ISA.
+Two members of the INCP Board of Directors currently lead the presidency and technical secretariat of this committee.

-The INCP is also supporting the regulators in identifying all necessary amendments to local laws to make them compatible with the provisions of international standards.
-In addition, the committee assisted in the preparation of a guide for statutory audits for Small- and Medium-sized Practices.
+The INCP continues to support regulators in identifying necessary amendments to local laws to ensure compatibility with international standards.
+In addition, the committee assisted in preparing a guide for statutory audits for Small and Medium Practices.

-To assist its members, the INCP has undertaken a range of support activities.
-It provides trainings on ISA on an ongoing basis through conferences, seminars, and specialization courses; developed a project to foster discussions between the universities and the profession on accounting and auditing issues; co-organizes conferences with regulators to facilitate ISA implementation; offers ISA certifications; and disseminates information on the standards and international developments in this area through printed materials and its website.
-Additionally, the INCP has signed an agreement with the Association of Chartered Certified Accountants (ACCA) in order to offer its course and exam on International Audit.
+To assist its members, the INCP undertakes a broad range of support activities.
+It provides ongoing training on ISA through conferences, seminars, and specialization courses; fosters dialogue between universities and the profession on accounting and auditing issues; co-organizes conferences with regulators to facilitate implementation; offers ISA certifications; and disseminates technical updates through printed materials and its website.
+Additionally, the INCP has signed an agreement with the Association of Chartered Certified Accountants (ACCA) to offer its course and examination on International Audit.

-Finally, the INCP contributes to the translation of IAASB articles and pronouncements into Spanish to be used by IFAC members in Spanish-speaking countries.
+Finally, the INCP contributes to the translation of International Auditing and Assurance Standards Board articles and pronouncements into Spanish for use by International Federation of Accountants members in Spanish-speaking countries.

 Current Status: Sustain